philipturner/molecular-renderer/README.md

 ![ANECompilerService Latency](./Documentation/ANECompilerServiceLatency.png)

 In a typical use case, the upscaled size is 1920x1920 and the intermediate size is 640x640.
 The user faces a 2-second delay on every program startup, which would typically be hard to notice.
 The upscale factor is then switched from 3x to 2x, making the intermediate size 960x960.
 The delay skyrockets to 10 seconds.
 This is the exact scenario that led to discovery of the problem.
-It may have been around since 2023, since the earliest upscaling went from 640x640 -> 1280x1280.
+It may have been around since 2023, as the earliest upscaling went from 640x640 -> 1280x1280.